LinkedIn is the largest social media site dedicated for business. It boasts over

 I’ve written many, many posts about LinkedIn which you can search for or select from the categories list on the right sidebar.
 I decided to dedicate this page, and now children pages, to further exploring this platform for help expanding your business.
 I am high on LinkedIn for job search and tutor and coach small business owners and managers as well as job seekers how to use LinkedIn to market either their businesses or themselves.

 LinkedIn is not just for looking for a job.
 It can provide many, many ways to expand and increase your business through networking and target marketing.
 I do presentations for SCORE Chicago, various chambers of commerce, banks as well as libraries.
 In the past I also presented on LinkedIn for MeetUp groups, the Buffalo Grove and Wheeling Park Districts,

 Indian Trails Public Library (hands on), as well as other libraries.

-December 2, 2010 – I added a “questions” page for convenience for attendees of my presentations and have add “resources” pages over time.
+I have a “questions” page for convenience for attendees of my presentations and have add “resources” pages over time.
 Feel free to use the LinkedIn Questions page to add comments as well.
-I will respond to if appropriate or trash if not.
+I will respond to if appropriate, or trash if not.
 I will publish the questions and answers on the LinkedIn Questions page.